farid002/heap-sort/README.md

 1) how to apply Heap Sort algorithm,

-2)build "heap",
+2) build "heap",

-3)do "max-heapify",
+3) do "max-heapify",

-4)generate "heapSort" function,
+4) generate "heapSort" function,

-5)develop  related algorithms and etc.
+5) develop  related algorithms and etc.